FDA Part 11 for Medical Device Manufacturers: Are You Complying With These Four Critical Requirements?

 4. Creating an Audit Trail

-Part 11 mandates that you are able to generate accurate and complete records for review and copying by the FDA.
-This audit trail needs to be computer generated and time-stamped so that an entire sequence of document development and modification is clearly evident.
-The audit trail part of the system is designed so the audit trail cannot be tampered with and remains permanent.
-You’ll need to make sure that your system is set up so that the signer cannot claim that the document is not genuine.
-This is important because nobody wants to be in a “I never signed that” situation.
+Part 11 mandates that you are able to generate accurate and complete records for review and identify any changes made to these electronic records.
+As an example, if a database maintaining customer complaint data is changed for any reason, an audit trail is created to identify who made the change, the type of change made, and the date of the change.
+This audit trail needs to be computer generated and time-stamped so that an entire sequence of document development and modification is clear.
+The audit trail part of an electronic system is designed so the audit trail cannot be tampered with and remains permanent.
+You’ll need to make sure that your system is set up so that the author or person making the change cannot claim that the document is not genuine.
+This is important because nobody wants to be in a “I never signed that” or “I never changed that” situation.
 The need to implement audit trails should really be based on the underlying need to meet specific predicate rules in other regulations.